Speech & Language

-Our social skills groups are unique in that they are matched based upon age and developmental level as well as personality and preferences.
-This step is vital to ensuring that each person gets the most out of these sessions.
+We focus instead on creating meaningful connections and match clients based upon age and developmental level as well as personality and preferences.
+This step is vital to ensuring that each person gets the most out of group sessions.
+We then focus on neurodivergent affirming goals like self-advocacy, regulation, understanding perspectives and the validity of unique perspectives, problem solving, and confidence building.
 Absent rare circumstances, we generally begin in 1:1 prior to enrollment in groups.

-The unique way that we match clients yields social motivation, and most importantly increases the likelihood that the group would develop authentic relationships.
-That's why we call them Friendship Groups.
+The unique way that we match clients yields social motivation, empowerment, and most importantly increases the likelihood that the group would develop authentic relationships and a sense of belonging.
+That's why we call them Connection Groups.

 Parents are an integral part of the therapeutic process for children who are not yet developmentally autonomous.
 We recommend that parents of children ages 9 & under attend all 1:1 therapy sessions.
 For adolescents and older clients, attending 1:1 therapy sessions can become counterproductive to developmental independence.
 We work with every family as the unique relationship that it is.
 These are general guidelines and your therapist may make different recommendations.

 For our older, more independent clients, we may recommend additional parent coaching sessions that occur outside of regular, weekly sessions.
 We may also recommend additional parent coaching sessions if coaching is challenging during the session or if you would like more support.
 In this case, insurance does not cover parent education and these sessions would need to be covered through another funding source.